markandgo/sweepandprune-lua/sap.md

 `list = sapA:pointQuery(x0,y0,x1,y1)`

 ---
 Shoot a ray from point `x0,y0` to `x1,y1` and return the first box that is hit.
 Also return its point of contact.
-The `isCoroutine` is an interal parameter.
+The ray can collide internally with a box.
+The `isCoroutine` parameter is an internal parameter; you need not worry about it.

 `obj,hitx,hity = sapA:rayQuery(x0,y0,x1,y1[,isCoroutine])`